 Merode Castle

-Merode Castle dates back to the beginning of the 14th century when the rectangular keep was built with walls of up to 2.75 m thick.
-There may have been a building here before that time; a Frankish villa or even a Roman castrum or watchtower, as the location is strategic; a swampy area next to the Grote Nete river near a convergence of 2 Roman roads.
+Merode Castle dates back to the early 14th century, when the rectangular keep was constructed with walls up to 2.75 meters thick.
+There may have been a building here before that time; possibly a Frankish villa or even a Roman castrum or watchtower, as the location is strategic; a swampy area next to the Grote Nete River, close to a junction of two Roman roads.

-During the 16th century the De Merode's prospered and enlarged their castle giving it its present shape.
-In 1583, however, several rebellious nobles from the Spanish Netherlands had sought refuge in Merode Castle.
+In the 16th century, the De Merode family prospered and enlarged their castle, giving it its current shape.
+However, in 1583, several rebellious nobles from the Spanish Netherlands sought refuge in Merode Castle.
 This led to a siege by Spanish troops led by Alexander Farnese, Duke of Parma.
 The Spaniards only managed to take the castle after draining the surrounding swamps.

-In the 17th century the De Merode family restored their castle, teared down dilapidated parts and laid out French gardens around it.
-In the mid-19th century another thorough restoration followed, giving the castle its present appearance.
-The De Merode family still owns and inhabits the castle to this day.
+In the 17th century, the De Merode family restored their castle, tearing down dilapidated parts and laying out French gardens around it.
+In the mid-19th century, another thorough restoration took place, giving the castle its present appearance.
+The De Merode family still owns and inhabits the castle today.

-At present Merode Castle is a private residence.
-In can only be visited on certain cultural occasions.
-Hopefully I will be able to visit one day.
-A very nice castle.
+Currently, Merode Castle is a private residence.
+It can only be visited on certain cultural occasions.
+Hopefully, I will have the opportunity to visit someday.
+It is a very beautiful castle.

 Gallery